Cheaper by the Dozen (2022 film): Audience viewership

-According to Whip Media, Cheaper by the Dozen was the 5th-most-streamed movie across all platforms in the United States during the week of March 18, 2022, to March 20, 2022.
+According to Whip Media, Cheaper by the Dozen was the 5th most-streamed movie across all platforms in the United States during the week of March 18, 2022, to March 20, 2022.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Variety stated: "Despite some of this movie’s missteps, the heart behind its messages is in the right place.
 Sentiments dealing with co-parenting after divorce and prioritizing family above monetary success may seem old fashioned on the surface.
 Yet it goes deeper, exploring and challenging our societal system’s gross inequities and injustices in a thoughtful, meaningful manner."
 IGN rated the movie 6 out of 10, stating, "Disney's latest reboot of Cheaper by the Dozen, starring Zach Braff and Gabrielle Union, can be as haphazard as its premise."
 The Guardian rated the movie 3 out of 5 stars, stating, "As with the 2003 film, the gist of Disney Plus’s remake is cheerful domestic chaos molded into light didacticism: the importance of the nuclear family (albeit a blended one, in this update) with reminders to not get blinded by financial success or the lure of growth."
 Screen Rant gave the movie 2.5 out of 5 stars, saying "Cheaper by the Dozen is a fluffy family drama that ultimately doesn’t amount to anything. [...]
 It is great that this blended family is so diverse, but if there is no thoughtful integration of their stories, they remain merely set dressing."